Authentic Lessons for 21st Century Learning

 Engage

-Ask five students to share out their thoughts.
+After two minutes of “think time” (or wait time), ask five students to share their thoughts.

-Come to a consensus about what the next iteration of the pattern should look like.
+Transition to slide 6 and facilitate a discussion to come to a consensus about what the next iteration (Figure 4) of the pattern should look like.
+Use this time to help students practice communicating their reasoning.

 Explore